The Ausable River basin is 1190 square kilometres in area.

-This river begins near Staffa and flows south to Ailsa Craig, where it makes a wide arc to the west.
+This river arises near Staffa in West Perth and flows south to Ailsa Craig, where it makes a wide arc to the west.

 To find out about Canada's approved Ausable River Action Plan (ARAP), which builds upon the former Ausable River Recovery Strategy, visit this web page: